GSA/open-gsa-redesign/_apidocs/searchgov-clicks.md

 Then, you need to set up the [results API](https://open.gsa.gov/api/searchgov-results/).

 After the results API is working as expected, you can set up the clicks API.

+Sending us your click data provides you with insight into what resources are valued by your users.
+The data also helps us monitor your search service for problems.
+Visit our guide for more information about [how to analyze your search analytics](https://digital.gov/guides/search/analyze), including search terms and clicks.

 ## Clicks API endpoint and parameters